(Amazon UK link) |

 The story starts on the day after Aladdin's son and heir is born.
 The opening scene describes the Special Meeting of State which has been called in order that a name can be selected for the baby.
 It's clear, right from the start, that this isn't a book to be taken seriously.
 For one thing there are rather a lot of Extra Capital Letters scattered throughout the book.
 For another, we quickly learn that the Grand Vizier forgot about the meeting he had summoned and arrived late after slipping on a mat.

 The important ministers are busy sucking their pencils and trying hard to think of appropriate names, peering over each other's shoulders and bickering gently, when Aladdin is summoned by his mother, Widow Twankey.
 She complains that her new grandson has just called her a Button-Nosed Tortoise.
-Aladdin doesn't believe her, but to humour her goes to see the baby, and discovers to his amazement that his son can talk fluently, and moreover he did say that his grandmother looked like a button-nosed tortoise.
+Aladdin doesn't believe her, but to humour her goes to see the baby.
+He discovers to his amazement that his son can talk fluently, and moreover that he did say that his grandmother looked like a button-nosed tortoise.

 Very worried about having a day-old child who can talk, Aladdin summons Abdul, the genie of the lamp, for the first time in many years.
 Abdul tells him that his son (who is to be called Abu Ali) is destined to break a spell when he comes of age.
 The spell has turned an eminent magician into a button-nosed tortoise, and he can be found in the Land of Green Ginger, a sort of portable back garden which flies around the world landing in different places.

 That's chapter one.
 Or rather, Chapter the First: Which Explains How, Why, When, and Where There Was Ever Any Problem in the First Place.
 There are thirteen chapters in all, each of them with subtitles in the style of Victorian novels.
-Actually, the final chapter is not called the Thirteenth, but the Twelve and a Halfth!
+Actually, the final chapter is not called the Thirteenth, but the Twelve and a Halfth.

 Chapter the Second jumps forwards to Abu Ali's coming of age, where after further consultation with the genie Abdul, he sets out on his quest to rescue the magician.
 He also hopes to win the hand of the beautiful Princess Silver Bud of Samarkand.
 Lots of humorous adventures follow, as Abu Ali comes up against the delightfully wicked princes Tintac Ping Foo and Rubdub Ben Thud.